James Hetfield: Amplifiers and cabinets

-Throughout Metallica's career, Hetfield has used a wide range of different amplifiers.
+Throughout Metallica's career, Hetfield has used a wide range of amplifiers.
 For the first two albums, he used Marshall heads and cabinets, with occasional effects.
-The specific Marshall that he used for Kill 'Em All was stolen after a concert prior to the recording of Ride the Lightning; Hetfield was extremely upset by the theft, as his mother had helped him purchase the amplifier before her death.
+The specific Marshall that he used for Kill 'Em All was stolen after a concert prior to the recording of Ride the Lightning; Hetfield was upset by the theft, as his mother had helped him purchase the amplifier before her death.
 In 1985, for the recording of Master of Puppets, he and Kirk Hammett each bought a Mesa/Boogie Mark IIC+ amplifier (the preamp sections of which were connected to Marshall power amplifiers), and since then he has mostly used Mesa/Boogies, including the Triaxis and Rectifier models.
 Around the time of St. Anger, Hetfield began using the Diezel VH4 head.
 The majority of his clean tones come from a Roland JC-120 Jazz Chorus Guitar Amplifier, although many different amplifiers have been used over the years.

 In December 2011, it was announced by Fortin Amps that they would team up with Randall Amplifiers to start a new line of tube amplifiers based on the Fortin Meathead amplifier.
 Kirk Hammett currently has two prototypes, and Hetfield will eventually be receiving one.

 The amplifiers currently used on tour by Hetfield are: